DataOps Pillar: Target

 DataOps comes from a background of Agile, Lean and above all DevOps - so it's no surprise that it embodies a strong focus on governance, automation and collaborative delivery.
 The formulation of the Kinaesis® DataOps pillars isn't too different from others, although our interpretation reflects a background in financial sector data, rather than just software.
 However, I believe there's an extra pillar in DataOps that’s missing from the usual set.

 Most versions of DataOps focus primarily on the idea of a supply chain, a data pipeline that leads to delivery via functions such as quality, analytics and lifecycle management.
 That's a good thing.
-However supply chains exist for a purpose - to support a business vision.
-The creation and management of that vision and the connecting of that vision to actual data is just as important as the delivery of data itself.
+However supply chains exist for a purpose - to support a target state, a business vision.
+The creation and management of that vision and the connecting of the target to actual data is just as important as the delivery of data itself.

 On the software development side, it's been accepted for a long time that User Experience (UX) is an important and somewhat separate branch of software delivery.
 Even before the 'digital channels' trend, whole companies focused on designing and building a user friendly experience.